I, um, have another gluten free chocolate cake recipe for you.

-Allow the cake to cool for an hour, then cover the tin in foil and leave the cake to cool completely in the tin overnight.
+Allow the cake to cool for an hour, then cover the tin with foil and leave the cake to cool completely in the tin overnight.

 To make the ganache:

-Heat the cream in a medium saucepan over medium high heat, just until the cream begins to boil.
+Heat the cream in a medium saucepan over medium-high heat, just until the cream begins to boil.
 Remove from the heat, stir in the Amaretto.
-Add in the chopped chocolate, gently shimmy the pan until the chocolate is covered by the cream, then leave it for several minutes.
+Add the chopped chocolate, gently shimmy the pan until the chocolate is covered by the cream, then leave it for several minutes.
 Slowly and gently stir until the chocolate and cream combine.
 If there are still unmelted pieces of chocolate, return the pan to a very low heat, and stir constantly until the chocolate is fully melted and the ganache is smooth.
-Be very careful not to let any water or steam come into contact with the ganache at any stage, or the mixture will seize.

 Pour the ganache into a large bowl and leave to cool.
 Once cool, cover with plastic wrap and leave the ganache to set overnight.